Should I use the Z-word in my novel?

 — Shaun of the Dead

-I think because it is not set in a parallel universe type scenario – like the AMC version of the walking dead…
+Could it be set in a parallel universe type scenario – like the AMC version of the walking dead…

 I thought long and hard about this and in the end, I think I’ve come up with a solution that suits my story – I want them to be My monsters after all!